strimzi/proposals/028-service-binding.md

  - Add a new Custom Resource called `KafkaConnection`
  - The `KafkaConnection` spec has several fields, cluster, listener and user, that refer to the `Kafka`, the specific listener and the `KafkaUser` that should be used
- - The Strimzi operator adds a `spec.binding` to the `KafkaConnection` status
+ - The Strimzi operator adds a `status.binding` to the `KafkaConnection` status
  - The Strimzi operator add a new secret containing all the required information

 Considerations: